MS Access User Permissions- How to Manage User Permissions in Access Database?

 Update Data View and edit data, but not insert or delete data.
 Tables and queries.

-Insert Data View and insert data, but not change or delete data.
+Insert Data View and insert data, but do not change or delete data.
 Tables and queries.

 Delete Data View and delete data, but not change or insert data.
 Tables and queries.

-Now you must have got enough idea on what type of user permission you should assign for any specific task.
+Now you must have got enough idea of what type of user permission you should assign for any specific task.

-Follow the below steps to grant or manage user permission in Access database and to its objects.
+Follow the steps below to grant or manage user permissions in the Access database and to its objects.

 Manage User Permission In Access Database 1

-• It’s time to Explore detail about the permissions assigned to various group names and object types.
+• It’s time to explore details about the permissions assigned to various group names and object types.

 • Choose order entry from the list of User/Group Name.
 Suppose you want to assign permission to this group then follow the following steps.